Priten H. ShahStudent at Harvard College | Founder/CEO at United 4 Social Change

 I have extensive experience in education, from working as a teaching assistant in a high school, private tutor in South Korea, debate coach at various schools, and from teaching at and directing various summer programs.
 (More About My Teaching Experience)

 My pet project is United 4 Social Change Inc. (U4SC), a platform for a global community that works to spur Social Change by training young activists.
-During my gap year before college, I continued to run my non-profit organization from high school, the Teach to Learn Foundation, which aimed to increase educational opportunities for the underprivileged, at the end focusing mainly on
+During my gap year before college, I continued to run my non-profit organization from high school, the Teach to Learn Foundation, which aimed to increase educational opportunities for the underprivileged, at the end focusing mainly on debate, before I moved on to focus on U4SC.

 I am working on some other projects as well, and love to chat about justice, education, non-profit organizations, Hinduism, technology and more!